 The second area is the transformation of the workplace: improvements in access to information, automation, and integrated business processes will result in new ways to work.
 And the final focus area is the transformation of the customer experience: digital transformation allows the utility to quickly pivot as consumer expectations and communication trends change, and allows for a deeper level of customer engagement across all channels.

 I've heard you call this future digital model the "data-driven utility."
 Could you expand on that a bit?

 Vazille: The data-driven utility uses focused analysis of the new volume of data coming in from its grid assets—as well as its customer end points—to uncover new opportunities to better manage its enterprise.

 This type of focused analysis can do any number of things, including pinpointing network losses, identifying peak-demand times, integrating renewable energy resource into the distribution grid, or better profiling customers' energy usage in order to more successfully introduce demand response and energy efficiency programs or other potential energy services.

 Could you walk us through how Oracle can help utilities evolve into that data-driven utility model?

 Vazille: Let's track a specific example with growing popularity: EVs.
 In the case of electric vehicle charging, Oracle DataRaker analytics can identify where EV charging is increasing load on certain transformers.
 In one documented case, the addition of one electric vehicle resulted in a 71 percent increase in transformer loading.

 Once this analysis identifies the transformers at risk, the data can be fed back into an Oracle Opower peak management program and used to micro-target utility customers who are charging their electric vehicles during peak hours with an EV-specific peak time rebate offer to encourage them to charge during off-peak hours.Editor's note: This is part one of a two-part interview.
-Part two is forthcoming.
+Read part two here.